 Bujo Index Ideas to Inspire You

-Now that you know how adding an index can make your journaling experience way more organized and convenient.
-You can customize your own in any format, design, layout, color, or style.
+Now you know how adding an index can make your journaling experience way more organized and convenient.
+You can also choose to customize your bullet journal index in any format, design, layout, color, or style.
 We have found some creative yet unique Bullet Journal Index ideas to inspire you into making one today.

 1. The Traditional Bullet Journal Index